 However, further studies are necessary to support the use of pine bark extract as a treatment for ADHD.

 Ginkgo biloba is an herb that derives from the leaves of the G. biloba tree.
 This herb contains chemicals called terpene trilactones.
-Research suggests that these chemicals help protect against brain cell damage and increase the availability of dopamine in the brain.

 In 2013, a small study investigated the effects of ginkgo biloba on childhood ADHD.